Liberty Justice Center

 When he’s not litigating constitutional cases in court, he enjoys playing golf, hiking, reading, writing, and hanging out with his three sons, Will, Jack, and George.

-Buck is licensed to practice law in Tennessee and is admitted to the United States Supreme Court, Sixth Circuit Court of Appeals, and the federal district courts of Tennessee.
+Buck is licensed to practice law in Tennessee and is admitted to the United States Supreme Court, Sixth and Ninth Circuit Courts of Appeals, and various federal district courts in Tennessee and Michigan.

 Interview Requests